The Bankrate promise

-3. Minimize withdrawals from your retirement plans

 Money that you pull from your traditional IRA or traditional 401(k) will count as income in the year that you withdraw it and increase your adjusted gross income.
 If you can minimize those withdrawals or even not withdraw that money at all, it will help you get close to the tax-free threshold.
-Of course, this may not apply if you’re forced to take a required minimum distribution (RMD) that pushes you over the edge.
+Of course, this may not be possible if you’re forced to take a required minimum distribution (RMD) that pushes you over the edge.

 If you’re not forced to take an RMD in a given year, consider taking money from your Roth IRA or Roth 401(k) instead and avoid generating taxable income.

 If you can’t wiggle out of taking your RMD from a traditional IRA, then consider donating it to charity to get into the tax-free zone.
 The donation could allow you to deduct the amount from your adjusted gross income.
 But in order to be qualified, you’ll have to be eligible for the qualified charitable distribution rule, including being over age 72, and pay the distribution directly from the IRA to the charity.
 The amount donated cannot be over $100,000 a year.

 That’s a strategy that Crane suggests, though he acknowledges that some people will have too much income and simply won’t be able to lower their adjusted gross income.

 5. Make sure you’re taking your maximum capital loss

 If you’ve invested in stocks or bonds and have a loss on paper, you might want to sell and realize that loss so you can claim it as a tax deduction.
 The process is called tax-loss harvesting, and it can net you a sizable deduction from your income.

-[Clean copy]